matthias-reis/aithir.de/_content/posts/general/06-political-systems.md

 ---
 title: Political Systems
 description:
   There are two main points of view in ideologies.
-Either the individual in the center or the whole society.
-Both lead to significantly different systems.
+Individual vs State.
 date: 2022-05-23
 tags:
   - China